Pratiksha2908/Authentication_Flutter/README.md

-# 🔐 authentication app made by flutter
+# 🔐 Authentication Application made by Flutter

 A new Flutter application.